|

 Australia he spent in Sydney.

-For more details about Mereweather in Australia and how he
+For more details about Mereweather in Australia, click on

 the Australia/Rolfe link above.